About Bear Gulch Cave Falls and Condor Gulch Falls

 The hike ended right at a signed footbridge over the dry Condor Gulch Creek, and right across the crosswalk from the main lot of the Bear Gulch Day Use Area.

-Bear Gulch Cave Falls and Condor Gulch Falls reside in the Pinnacles National Park.
+Bear Gulch Cave Falls and Condor Gulch Falls reside in the Pinnacles National Park near Paicines in San Benito County, California.
+It is administered by the National Park Service.
 For information or inquiries about the area as well as current conditions, visit their website.

 Bear Gulch Cave Falls and the Condor Gulch Falls were in the eastern side of Pinnacles National Park.